jmfayard/des-vies-de-devs/LinkedIn Trap.md

 - Monopoly = Bad, therefore most devs dislike LinkedIn
 - Monopoly = Bad, and the internet, devs and open source absolutely hate it
+- Monopoly = Bad, meaning it mostly cares about preserving itself
-- Monopoly = Bad, meaning people get stupid with time
+- Monopoly = Bad, therefore thing get stupider with time
 - Monopoly = Bad, therefore if I announce clearly that I will put my content as open source on the internet, they would not understand the trap, and falled for it.

 Was I right ?
 Of course I was.